Yiwen789/yiwen789.github.io/sample_page.md

  <insert excel raw data image>

+## A. Tableau Data Interpreter
+We can fix the first issues above with the Tableau **Data Interpreter.**

 Let's see connect the raw data to Tableau and see how Tableau would interpret it.
 After the data is connected, on the left bar under **Sheets** check **Cleaned with Data Interpreter.**

 <insert data interpreter gif>